 Maine is known for its pristine forests, dramatic coastline and its biggest export –lobster.
 But did you also know that it has a booming craft beer scene?
 Or that you could actually catch your own lobster lunch?
 What about brewery hopping on a bicycle?
 The truth is I only did a fraction of the summer activities in Maine with a focus on Portland since that’s where I was based.
-Here’s a recap of the craft beer, lobster and beautiful nature I experienced!
+Here’s a recap of the craft beer, lobster and beautiful nature I experienced with Visit Maine!

 If you’ve watched my episodes before, you know I’m a huge fan of craft beer, so I was surprised to learn that the state of Maine has over four dozen breweries, each producing its own distinct brews.
 Why is the beer so good?
 The pure waters from Sebago Lake and the underground glacial aquifer system are what Mainers attribute to the popularity and quality of their beers.

-Another unique thing about Baxter is their sustainable production – while it takes other brewers 7 gallons of water to make one gallon of beer, they have gotten that number down to 4.
+Another unique thing about Baxter is their sustainable production.
+While it takes other brewers 7 gallons of water to make one gallon of beer, they have gotten that number down to 4.
 Also, their 100% aluminum cans are recyclable, which is another win for the environment.

 A tour of the canning line and the fermenting tanks led me to the tap room, where I had the opportunity to taste the goods.
 Favorites included the limited edition Wicked Dark (Imperial Stout) and Windowseat (Coconut Almond Porter).
 Runner up would be the Stowaway (IPA).